Everything you need to know about NexoPOS.

 From there, if everything is correctly setup (the environment), the download should be made without any problem.
 However, sometimes the .env file might not be created generating an error at the end of the installation.
 If that's the case, create a copy of the ".env.example" into ".env", and then run on the CLI :

-NexoPOS 4.x doesn't come with the assets (CSS, JS) build.
-You'll then need to install node modules in order to build the asset.
-This is likely to change when NexoPOS 4.x will be released.
+However, if you've performed some changes to the source code (.vue, .ts files), then you need to install node modules in order to build the asset.
 In order to download node modules, you need to run (on the same directory where the .env.example file is located) :

 Same as "composer install", this might take some time to download on the necessary modules.
 As NexoPOS 4.x uses TailwindCSS 2.0, you'll need to have Node.js 14.x at least, otherwise, the installation might fail.